Wreaths Across America’s Escort to Arlington Commences

 Wreaths Across America

-The last time I participated in wreath-laying at Arlington National Cemetery was in 2019—one of the rainiest days I have experienced.
+The last time I participated in wreath-laying at Arlington National Cemetery was a few years ago—on one of the rainiest days I have experienced.
 But the event goes on no matter the weather, so when I completed my part I was soaked to the bone, my jeans and every ounce of my clothing adding several unnecessary extra pounds to an already arduous hike back to a parking garage in downtown Arlington, Va.
 I was exhausted when I reached the haven of my car, but as I drove home sipping a hot chocolate offered by a nearby vendor, I didn’t feel compelled to complain.
 Every step taken during the downpour as we volunteers collectively marched toward the cemetery was no sacrifice compared to the ultimate sacrifice given by the many we were there to honor.

-In 2008 Congress proclaimed a Saturday in December “National Wreaths Across America Day,” and this year that day is December 16.
-But there is a lot that happens leading up to that day, including the official weeklong “Escort to Arlington,” which this year kicked off December 10.
+In 2008 Congress proclaimed a Saturday in December “National Wreaths Across America Day,” and this year that day is December 14.
+But there is a lot that happens leading up to that day, including the official weeklong “Escort to Arlington,” which this year kicked off December 6.

 What has become known as the country’s longest veterans’ parade (see the official route here), will travel down the east coast, stopping at schools, memorials, and other locations along the way to spread the year-long mission to REMEMBER the fallen, HONOR those that serve and their families, and TEACH the next generation the value of freedom.
 Stops with public events will be held in Maine, New Hampshire, Connecticut, New Jersey, Pennsylvania, Delaware, Maryland, and Washington D.C., before arriving at Arlington National Cemetery on the morning of Saturday, December 16—National Wreaths Across America Day.